How to Use the Bolus wizard in AndroidAPS

 The Bolus wizard makes your life easier in the following ways:

-• Simplifies Math: Most of us hate the complicated diabetes math before meals.
-The Bolus wizard takes care of that.
+• Simplifies Math: The Bolus wizard takes care of the nitty gritty of the calculations 😅.

-• Helps taking into account multiple factors: It can calculate your corrected insulin need based on factors like current highs or lows glucose values, the amount of insulin you have in your body from previous administrations (insuline on board or “IOB”) or remaining carbs after a recent meal.
+• Helps taking into account multiple factors: It can calculate your corrected insulin need based on factors like current highs or lows , the amount of insulin you have in your body from previous administrations (insuline-on-board or “IOB”) or remaining carbs after a recent meal.

 Basic features